The 20th Anniversary Camino Cameo

-It was supposed to be the anniversary camino, twenty years since I first set out on the road to Santiago, when I planned to walk that path again.
+2024 was the anniversary of my first camino.
+It was twenty years since I first set out on the road to Santiago and I planned to walk the path again.
 I'd had a milestone birthday a few months before I did the first camino, and I'd celebrated another milestone shortly before I was due to undertake this one.
 I was planning to mirror the route I first walked as a novice pilgrim back in 2004.
 The bags were packed, the flights were booked, and then things took a turn that meant I had to cancel.
-Camino 6, the third Frances, was not…
+Camino 6, the third Frances,…

 Thoughts on reaching half a century